WWE News: Lita Reveals How Her Affair With Edge Started, How It Was Worked Into WWE Storylines With Matt Hardy

-Some of the best storylines in professional wrestling are those that somewhat mirror actual events and people, but there have been those which have brought real-life into the ring.
-Lita had been associated with the Hardy Boyz before they even hit WWE and her relationship with Matt Hardy was very well known by the fans.
-When the affair with Edge happened, WWE ended up writing all of that drama right into storylines and it led to some extremely memorable moments.
+Some of the best storylines in professional wrestling are those that somewhat mirror actual events and people, and there have even been a few that brought real-life into the ring.
+Lita had been associated with the Hardy Boyz before they even hit WWE, and her relationship with Matt Hardy was very well known by the fans.
+When the affair with Edge happened, WWE ended up writing all of that drama right into storylines, and it led to some extremely memorable moments.

 In the summer of 2005, Matt Hardy returned to WWE full-time after having disappeared for a little while when the affair between Edge and Lita became public knowledge.
 For a while, Lita was in a storyline relationship with Kane, but she turned on him to fully align herself with Edge.

-This was all during the time that Lita’s real-life relationship with Matt Hardy was coming to an end and her affair with Edge (Adam Copeland) was turning into a relationship.
-Fans had found out about all of this and ended up bringing it into WWE events and that is when the storyline was born.
+This was all during the time that Lita’s real-life relationship with Matt Hardy was coming to an end, and her affair with Edge (Adam Copeland) was turning into a relationship.
+Fans had found out about all of this, and the company ended up bringing it into WWE events, and that is when the storyline was born.

 Lilian Garcia recently had Lita as a guest on her podcast called Making Their Way To The Ring, and there were a number of topics to discuss.
 One of the more interesting things, though, happened to be their discussion of the love triangle and affair that was brought to WWE television.